The Bourne School Committee interviewed the first two finalists for the superintendent position on Wednesday, January 8.

-The remaining candidates were interviewed at a meeting Friday, January 10,at 6 PM in the Bourne High School library.
+The remaining candidates are scheduled to be interviewed at a meeting Friday, January 10,at 6 PM in the Bourne High School library.

 Prior to the interviews, both candidates had the opportunity to spend the day touring the schools.
 During the tours, they were able to spend time talking to teachers and principals about the district and their hopes for what a new superintendent would bring to the district.

 At the start of the meeting, chairman Christopher Hyldburg stated that board member Jennifer O’Neil had to resign, due to family concerns.
 Her seat has been filled by Erin Perry of Pocasset.

 While Ms. Perry is new to the board, Mr. Hyldburg said that she has been involved with the superintendent search process as a member of the screening committee charged with finding the finalists for the position.